Dillweed Namespace Stewardship Office · Operations Charter

 Endpoint Review

 The DNSO confirms the registered endpoint is live, responsive, and consistent with the registered schema.
-Minimum 30-day active registration history required.
+A minimum 30-day active registration history is required before a verified attestation may be issued.

 4